Dough: Types of dough

-Laminated dough such as mille-feuille and puff pastry are flour-based doughs folded over fat to create layers and rolled out.
-The folding and rolling process can be repeated to create very thin layers of dough and butter to create the puff pastry.
-There are many different techniques to create laminated doughs and some like paratha are relatively simple while others like mille-feuille are more laborious.
+Laminated dough such as flaky pastry and puff pastry are flour-based doughs folded over fat to create layers and rolled out.
+The folding and rolling process can be repeated to create very thin layers of dough separated by butter to create the puff pastry.
+There are many different techniques to create laminated doughs; some, like paratha, are relatively simple, while others, like mille-feuille, are more laborious.
 Most laminated doughs are leavened only by the steam created by the folding process.
-Croissants, however, are made with yeast.

 Choux pastry is a steam-leavened dough used for some types of sweet pastries, notably cream puffs, eclairs, some homemade funnel cakes, tulumba and churros.
 Unlike most other pastry doughs, the ingredients for the dough are cooked on the stove top before the dough is baked until achieving the consistency of a thick paste.
-Choux means cabbage in French.
+Choux means 'cabbage' in French.
 It is thought that the name comes from the shape of the cream puffs made with choux paste.

 Gluten gives dough structure and texture.
 Gluten-free or low-gluten doughs may need additional considerations.
-Gluten free doughs like rice noodles and Japanese harusame noodles depend on the gelatinization of starch for structure.
+Gluten-free doughs like rice noodles and Japanese harusame noodles depend on the gelatinization of starch for structure.

 Doughs with higher fat content develop less gluten and are, therefore, generally less elastic than most bread doughs.
 They tend to become tough when they are kneaded.
 These doughs are often called "short" by bakers.
-Examples include many cookie and pie doughs such as shortcrust pastry.
+Examples include many cookie/biscuit and pastries such as shortcrust pastry.

 Some dumpling and pasta doughs are similar enough that experts have difficulty distinguishing them, although dumpling is a very general category that overlaps with others like yeasted breads and batter biscuits.
 Varying the ratio of liquid and flour in a basic pasta dough may create a softer dough like that used for the German soup noodle spaetzle.
 Eggs are a very common addition to make the dough moist and easier to roll out.
 The dough can be filled or shaped various ways and boiled, baked, steamed or fried.

 Sometimes meringue is considered a dough.
 The English recipe for "Satin Biscuit" dates to 1677, and earlier recipes are known by different names.
 Some included flour like a 1604 recipe for "white bisket bread".